 The movie tells a traumatic story, but doesn't fail to deliver some hope as well.
 It's also visually stunning and brimming with impressive performances.
 As far as its original productions are concerned, Netflix set a high bar from the very beginning.

 The Ritual tells a familiar horror story – the friend group lost in the woods – but it does so in a stylish and exciting manner, which elevates the somewhat predictable plot.
-Following the death of their friend, four men embark on a hike through the Scandinavian wilderness in his honour.
-When one of them gets injured, they decide to take a shortcut through the woods.
-Soon enough, suspicious things start to occur and the four are forced to confront the darkness inside themselves.
+Following the death of their friend, 4 men embark on a hike through the Scandinavian wilderness in his honour.
+When 1 of them gets injured, they decide to take a shortcut through the woods.
+Soon enough, suspicious things start to occur and the 4 are forced to confront the darkness inside themselves.

 The movie benefits from a creepy atmosphere and tons of subtext about survivor's guilt.
 To its credit, though, The Ritual doesn't pretend to be smarter than it actually is.
 Expect an effective and sometimes disturbing thriller that will keep you on the edge of your seat, while also delivering a fair amount of scares.
 It may not be groundbreaking, but it's a real treat for horror fans.